whatsmate/whatsmate.github.io/_posts/2026-02-04-translate-text-vb.md

 3. **Language codes** - Know the ISO language codes for source and target languages

-> ℹ️ **Note**: The trial account allows up to 10 translation API calls for learning purposes.
+> **Note**: The trial account allows up to 10 translation API calls for learning purposes.
 [Subscribe to a Premium plan](https://www.whatsmate.net/translation-subscribe.html) for production use.

-### 📝 Step-by-Step Implementation
+### Step-by-Step Implementation

 Follow these steps to perform your first text translation in VB.NET: